root3nl/SupportApp/README.md

 ## Advanced configuration

 ### Support App Extensions

+Support App Extensions enable administrators to create custom info items and populate those with output from scripts or commands.
+You can use your MDM solution to run scripts or commands to populate the Support App Extensions.
+Optionally we provide SupportAppHelper to run scripts or commands everytime the Support App popover appears to make sure data is up to date.
+Please read [Privileged commands or scripts (SupportAppHelper)](#privileged-commands-or-scripts-supportapphelper) down below for more info.

 Below are the preference keys to enable Support App Extensions:
 | Preference key | Type | Default value | Description | Example |
 | --- | --- | --- | --- | --- |